-SELF-ASSESSMENT OVERVIEW: HM Revenue and Customs use the Self Assessment system to collect Income Tax.
+SELF ASSESSMENT HELPLINE: HM Revenue and Customs use the Self Assessment system to collect Income Tax.

 According to employment laws, income tax deduction for most employees is an automatic process.
 It gets taken at source from wages, pensions, and from any relevant savings plans.